Mies van der Rohe Foundation

-The Mies van der Rohe Foundation is a non-profit public entity created with the aim of reconstructing the German Pavilion that the architect Ludwig Mies van der Rohe and designer Lilly Reich created for the 1929 Barcelona International Exposition.
+The Mies van der Rohe Foundation is a non-profit public entity created with the aim of reconstructing the Barcelona Pavilion that the German architect Ludwig Mies van der Rohe and designer Lilly Reich created for the German entry of the 1929 Barcelona International Exposition.

 The temporary pavilion was demolished in 1930 after the exposition finished.
-In 1959 the architect Oriol Bohigas asked Mies van der Rohe for permission to rebuild the Pavilion, and in 1983 work began with the team of architects Ignasi de Solà-Morales, Cristian Cirici and Fernando Ramos, in collaboration with Arthur Drexler and the Mies van der Rohe archive at MoMA.
+In 1959 the architect Oriol Bohigas asked Mies van der Rohe for permission to rebuild the Pavilion, and in 1983 work began with the team of architects Ignasi de Solà-Morales, Cristian Cirici, and Fernando Ramos, in collaboration with Arthur Drexler and the Mies van der Rohe archive at MoMA.
 The present building was inaugurated in 1986.

 Activities

 In addition to ensuring the preservation of one of the pioneering works of modern architecture, the Mies van der Rohe Foundation aims to deepen the debate on modern and contemporary architecture and urban planning, create a documentary archive on Ludwig Mies van der Rohe and promote the study of the architect.

 Another of the Foundation's focuses is on the analysis and study of Mediterranean cities through collaboration with institutions and universities in the Mediterranean basin.